 - We are a vibrant organisation that is passionate about primary health care.

-- We operate on a three year funding cycle and the current cycle ends in 2018.
+- We operate on a three-year funding cycle and the current cycle ends in 2021.

 NTGPE is recruiting External Clinical Teaching Visitors (ECT Visitors) to work on a casual basis.
-We encourage GPs from Darwin, Gove, Katherine and Alice Springs to register interest with Hubert van Doorn at Hubert.firstname.lastname@example.org.
-If you have any questions about the ECTV program please feel free to raise these with Hubert.
+We encourage GPs from Darwin, Gove, Katherine and Alice Springs to register interest with Director of Training, Dr Bronwyn Carson, at firstname.lastname@example.org.

 - STAFF TESTIMONIALS